davenaylor/FoundationPress-Child-Theme/README.md

 ### browserSync

-If you want to watch realtime updates as you work, edit the local.dev line in the Gruntfile.js file to reflect your own local developemnt URL
+If you want to watch realtime updates as you work, edit the `local.dev` line in the Gruntfile.js file to reflect your own local development URL

 While you're working on your project, run:

-`grunt`

-And you're set!
+`grunt` for watching and browserSync or `grunt watch` to just watch your project.